iqnection-programming/iqnection-silverstripe-pages-pagebuilder/README.md

 ### Horizontal Bar
 This block is helpful when you want to divide content but maintain a background image through what appears to be multiple sections
-Add the options to your config to make it a selection
+Add the options to your config to make it a selection, the styles should already be declared from setting up the PageBuilderSection background colors above
 ```
 IQnection\PageBuilder\ContentBuilder\Block\HorizontalBar:
   colors:
-    'Black': '#000000'
+    'Black': 'bg-black'
-    'White': '#ffffff'
+    'White': 'bg-white'
 ```

 ### Blog Feed Block